AnsarDanish/sqlInterview/Readme.md

 reflect on database.
 Consistency:- the word consistency means that the value should remain preserved always.
 After the transaction the value should be consistence.
-Take example of A, B and C account .
+Take example of A, B and C account . it ensure that database remains in a valid state before and after the transaction.
 Isolation:- the term isolation means separation.
 Isolation property ensures that no data get effect by concurrently.
 Means simultaneously in database there should allowed to read and write data multiple thread.
 Durability:- it ensure that after every transaction there must be commit and rollback if transaction get failed.